-Stainless steel top load washing machine.
+Stainless steel top-load washing machine.
 Includes SuperSpeed feature.
-5 cu. ft. total capacity.
+Total capacity of 5 cu. ft.
 Includes 5 temperature levels and automatic temperature control.
 Comes with child-proof lock.

 A couple customers noted washer does not clean comforters well.

-This Samsung has a lot to offer for a decent price – 14 wash cycles, 4.5 cubic feet. capacity, AddWash feature, and steam cycle.
-Self Clean+ function keeps the chamber fresh and clean in between loads.
+A lot to offer for a decent price – 14 wash cycles, 4.5-cubic-feet capacity, AddWash feature, and steam cycle.
+Self Clean+ function keeps the chamber fresh and clean between loads.
 Delivers 1,300 rpm for effective cleaning.
 Takes very little laundry detergent to produce impressive results.

 Just like any other model with lots of features, it's likely to take a little trial and error to learn how to use them all.

 TurboWash technology leverages 5 jets to blast away dirt and gunk, making for more efficient, quicker cycles.
 Utilizes AI technology to select optional wash motions and settings to give clothes the care they require.
 Rust-free stainless steel drum is built to last.

 A few reports that it's louder than expected and ends up shaking or vibrating with larger loads.

 WiFi connectivity so you can track status updates via the app.
 Drum is designed with smaller holes to prevent clothes from getting caught in wash.
 VRT technology makes this washer run more quietly than others.
 Capable of washing a full load in 30 minutes.

 Mixed reviews regarding the top washer.
 Doesn't run as quietly as it promises, and it's one of the more expensive options.